Sheep are a very self-sufficient type of livestock to have on the homestead, and, like goats, they are excellent browsers.

 1. Orchard Hay

-This type of hay grows extremely tall during cool weather seasons.
+This type of hay grows really tall during cool weather seasons.
 Orchard Grass is high in fiber, but low in protein when compared to some other top varieties of hay.

 The flat leaf blades on orchard grass vary in shade from blue-ish to green, depending on the maturity of the hay crop when it is harvested.